 In some cases, a spouse is required to pay spousal support until the requesting spouse’s death or remarriage.
 Also, the recipient will no longer be entitled to alimony if he/she moves in with a new boyfriend or girlfriend.

 Therefore, our Salt Lake City alimony attorney explains that it is possible to receive alimony even in short-term marriages, but only if the recipient needs an extra cushion to get back to work.

 In order to pursue a fair spousal support arrangement, it’s vital to speak to an alimony lawyer no matter if you’re the recipient or the spouse who will be ordered to pay alimony.

-Contact our attorneys at Emy A Cordano, Attorney at Law to get a free consultation and find out your best course of action in your particular case.
+Contact our attorneys at Emy A Cordano, Attorney at Law to get a legal consultation and find out your best course of action in your particular case.
 Call our Salt Lake City offices at 801-821-8561 or fill out this contact form.